Heat

 Working in the heat

-Heat exposure among outdoor workers has become an urgent occupational-health concern in sub-Saharan Africa where livelihoods in markets and construction sites depend on outdoor labour.
+Heat exposure among people working outdoors has become an urgent occupational health concern in sub-Saharan Africa and throughout the world.

 Markets